eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 There is only a small but relevant point missing: the routing from the gateway to the backend.
 We need a backend and the Unide project provides a service that can be used as a playground for these purposes.
-So let's stop the gateway and run it passing the Unide endpoint:
+So let's restart the gateway, this time passing the Unide endpoint:

 ```bash
 $ unide-grinding-machine-gateway start_server --endpoint=https://unide.eclipse.org/rest/v2